versionpress/versionpress/docs/Plugin-Support.md

 If something cannot be described statically, VersionPress offers several filters, actions and functions to define behavior through code.
 Implement them in the `hooks.php` file.

-Most of the filters have already been described in the text above, the full API reference is at the end of this document.
+Most of the filters have already been discussed in the text above, you can find the full API reference below.

 ## Ignored folders